walid-hajhussien/mongoose-ODM/README.md

 # mongoose-ODM

-In this project we using the Object Document Mapping (mongoose) to deal with MongoDB
+Using Object Document Mapping (mongoose) to deal with MongoDB